Bahnia-Games/Caliber-Sprint/README.md

 NOTICE 3:
 Scripts marked for deprication will be deleted during the next pull to master.
 These scripts will have "Depricated" in the inspector and [Header("Depricated")] in the script.

+NOTICE 4: helo this is blind branch i dont have pc k thx bye